AngleProtocol/angle-docs/governance/veANGLE/boost.md

 ## 🚜 Farming Boost

-Holding veANGLE will give users more weight when collecting certain farming rewards.
+Holding veANGLE give users more weight when collecting certain farming rewards.
 A big majority of the farming rewards that are distributed directly through the protocol are eligible for veANGLE boosts.

 One notable exception is that of the rewards given to hedging agents taking part in Angle Perpetual contracts.